1 9 8 3 – 1 9 8 9 (USA)

-George Papadapolis (Alex Karras), a former pro football player turned sportscaster on WBJX-TV met Katherine Calder-Young (Susan Clark, the real-life spouse of Alex Karras) – a fluttery socialite with a career as a consumer advocate – on a Greek cruise and impulsively got married.
+George Papadapolis (Alex Karras), a 41-year-old former pro football player turned sportscaster on WBJX-TV (Channel 6) met 37-year-old Katherine Calder-Young (Susan Clark, the real-life spouse of Alex Karras) – a fluttery socialite with a career as a consumer advocate – on a Greek cruise and impulsively got married.

 Two weeks later George’s best friends, Travis and Gert Long, were tragically killed in a car crash.
 He had once promised that if anything ever happened to them, he would raise their son as his own.

-Webster even managed to accidentally burn down the Papadapolis apartment while playing with his chemistry set (which he wasn’t supposed to do without adult supervision).
+Webster even managed to accidentally burn down the Papadapolis apartment while playing with his chemistry set.
 No matter – the family moved into a nifty Victorian house and Webster went unpunished.

 A major change occurred in 1987 when George’s brother and sister-in-law decided to relocate to Nigeria to work on a UN agricultural project, and their 14-year-old son Nicky (Corin “Corky” Nemec) moved in with George and his family.

 Nicky and Webster got along famously, and the older boy provided Webster with the ‘brother’ he had never had.